digitnet/m4jpeg/README.md

 THE EXISTING FOLDERS:
 ---------------------

-block_diagram: contains the basic block diagrams of embedding and extracting processes.
+*block_diagram*: Contains the basic block diagrams of embedding and extracting processes.

-gui_screenshots: contains the main screenshots.
+*gui_screenshots*: Contains the main screenshots.

-phil_sallee_toolbox: contains the Sallee's toolbox.
+*phil_sallee_toolbox*: Contains the Sallee's toolbox.

-src_code: contains the source code;  .m , .fig, and .mexwXX files.
+*src_code*: Contains the source code;  .m , .fig, and .mexwXX files.

 NOTES ABOUT USE:
 ----------------